 There are so many loan options...How will I know which one is best for me?

-When you are pre-approved, you will have access to thousands of loan programs.
+When you are pre-approved, you will have access to a multitude of loan programs.
 Your lender will determine what programs you qualify for, and narrow it down to the one that is right for your long term goals.

 What will my payments be?